ramv/perfect-hashes/src/main/md/perfect-hashes.md

 The BMZ algorithm takes a pretty interesting approach.
 To build the perfect hash in _O(m)_ time we can only store an _O(m)_ amount of state.
 We want to make the constant as big as possible (which uses a lot of memory - not ideal), so we could either store really big state objects, or make several queries smaller state objects (which BMZ does).
 The problem them becomes: (1) how do you work out what queries to make, and more importantly (2) how do you build up the state such that each key makes result in a different hash number.

 BMZ queries the state twice to get the data it needs to return the hash number, and solves the first step by a logical extension of the first draft above: instead of having one seed, have two!
-The Equivalence below takes the shared state _g_ (an array whose length is *not* _m_), queries it twice with the two different seeds, and combines them by simply summing the two states it finds:
+The Equivalence below takes the shared state _g_ (an array whose length is *not* _m_), queries it twice with the two different seeds, and combines them by simply summing the two states it finds.
+I've made the Equivalence Serializable so once you've done the hard work of generating it you can persist it somewhere and load it in other applications.

 ~~~~
 @Returned Equivalence@ +=
-private static final class BMZ<E> extends Equivalence<E> {
+private static final class BMZ<E> extends Equivalence<E> implements Serializable {
     private final int seed1;
     private final int seed2;
     private final int[] g;